varun-wahi/kivy/README.md

 # kivy
-I lern about Kivy and KivyMD
+I learn about Kivy and KivyMD